Jason Reynolds: Long Way Down (2017)

-In October 2020, a graphic novel addition of Long Way Down was published with art by Danica Novgorodoff.
+In October 2020, a graphic novel edition of Long Way Down was published with art by Danica Novgorodoff.

-For Every One
+For Every One (2018)

 On April 10, 2018, Reynolds released For Every One, a work of poetry.
 He originally performed the poem at the unveiling of the Martin Luther King Jr. Memorial at the Kennedy Center.
 Two weeks later, Reynolds occupied three slots on The New York Times best-seller lists for children's literature: two on the young adult hardcover list (Long Way Down and For Every One), and one on the children's series list for the Track series.

-"Ten Things I've Been Meaning to Say to You"
+"Ten Things I've Been Meaning to Say to You" (2018)

-Reynold's published a list for teenagers with 10 things he thought they should know about life and their futures.
+Reynolds published a list for teenagers with 10 things he thought they should know about life and their futures.
 It was posted on May 28, 2018, on Powell's Book Blog.

-Look Both Ways: A Tale Told in Ten Blocks
+Look Both Ways: A Tale Told in Ten Blocks (2019)

 Look Both Ways was published on October 8, 2019.
 The story is told across ten blocks in different perspectives as middle schoolers walk home from school.
 On the day of its release, Look Both Ways became a finalist for the National Book Award and later made the New York Times Best Sellers List.
 Jason Reynolds explained that he wanted to explore kids' autonomy in this book, saying, "It is a time when they are unsupervised" and they "get to learn about the world on their own, for better or for worse."
 He won the 2021 Carnegie Medal for the book.

-Stamped: Racism, Antiracism, and You
+Stamped: Racism, Antiracism, and You (2019–2021)

 Reynolds announced Stamped: Racism, Antiracism, and You in August 2019 in collaboration with Ibram X. Kendi.
 Releasing in March 2020, Reynolds' book is an adaptation of Kendi's book Stamped from the Beginning, which won the National Book Award in 2016.
 The book is for teens and young adults and serves to start a conversation among them about race and racism in America.
 Reynolds says, "I think that we have a rare opportunity to give the historical context of how we made it here today.
 This is the definitive history of race in America from the 1400s to today.
 It isn't about how to fix it per se.
 It's just about contextualizing why it is the way it is."

 In 2021, Reynolds, alongside Kendi and Sonja Cherry-Paul, published Stamped (For Kids): Racism, Antiracism, and You, which was illustrated by Rachelle Baker.
 The book is a New York Times best seller.